stanford-policylab/opp/data_readme.md

 - Data is deduplicated on raw columns Ticket Date, Ticket Time, Ticket Location, First Name, Last Name, sex, and Date of Birth, reducing the number of records by ~1.0%
+- subject_race was based on Race and Ethnicity in the raw data, which are passed through

 ## Denver, CO
 ### 2010-12-31 to 2018-07-19